SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

 ## Benefits of Community Sports
 1. Helps in improving physical health
 2. Helps in improving mental and physical health
-3. Helps in improving socaial health
+3. Helps in improving social health
 4. Help in learning to overcome challenges and obstacles
 5. Play a vital role in reducing crime rates
 6. Helps in building stronger communities
 7. Provides social benefits
 8. Helps in making connections
-9. Helps in developing a sence of belonging
+9. Helps in developing a sense of belonging
 10. Helpful in economic condition

 ## Community of Sports Programmes